-At a restaurant in Washington, DC in 1974, the economist Arthur Laffer met with two big-shots from Gerald Ford’s presidential administration.
+At a restaurant in Washington, DC in 1974, the economist Arthur Laffer met with two important members of Gerald Ford’s presidential administration.
 Unhappy at the president’s tax increases, he sought to persuade the two men of his case against high taxation.

 Laffer’s idea was simple.
-He drew a curve, illustrating that no income from taxation will be raised at the extreme tax rates of 0% and 100%, and that there must be at least one rate — a ‘Goldilocks zone’ — which maximises government tax revenue.
-That is to say, higher tax rates do not necessarily result in more money for the government.
+He drew a curve, showing that no tax income will be raised at the extreme tax rates of 0% and 100% and that there must be one rate — a ‘Goldilocks zone’ — which maximises revenue.
+That is to say,higher tax rates do not necessarily result in more money for the government.

 More than 40 years later, Donald Trump is reviving this theory.
-His headline plan is a massive reduction in the maximum federal rate of corporate tax: from 35%t to 15%.
+His headline plan is a massive reduction of the rate of corporate tax: from 35% to 15%.
 The president says it will spur economic growth by encouraging spending and investment.
-It is also supposed to make the USA more competitive, encouraging businesses not to store cash overseas.

-“The tax plan will pay for itself with economic growth,” Steven Mnuchin, the main architect of the plan, said this week.
+“The tax plan will pay for itself with economic growth,” Trump’s treasury secretary, the main architect of the plan, said this week.

-Even though politics is becoming less and less aligned along differing and opposing views on economics, taxation is still one of the world’s most divisive subjects.
+Politics is becoming less and less aligned along differing and opposing views on economics; but taxation is still one of the world’s most divisive subjects.
 Is tax essentially a good or a bad thing?

 A taxing question

-Taxation is a fundamental good, say some.
-It acts as a restraint on rampant inequality, and the money spent by governments guarantees a safety net for millions of people.
+Taxation is a good thing, say some.
+It acts as a restraint on inequality, and the money spent by governments guarantees a safety net for millions of people.
 We should celebrate the good that tax does.
 As Oliver Wendell Holmes Jr. famously said, taxes are “the price we pay for civilisation”.

-But others resent the idea of being forced by law to give the government hard-earned income or profits.
-Governments, by their very nature, waste millions.
-But most importantly, high taxation, by penalising wealth, reduces enterprise, which in turn depresses job creation and wealth.
+But others resent the idea of being forced to give the government hard-earned income or profits.
+High taxation, by penalising wealth, reduces enterprise, which in turn depresses job creation and wealth.
 Yes, some taxation is necessary, but it should be kept as low as possible.